Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.nextjs.routing.route-handlers.md

 route handlers are not cached by default but you can opt for caching when using **GET** method.
 - Caching **only** works with **GET** methods.
 Other HTTP methods are never cached.

+## middleware

+- intercepts the request response cycle.
+- enables redirects, rewrites.
+- can be used to manipulate both header and cookies
+- written in src folder